-Within early childhood settings and as part of the daily routine, group time has become a teaching strategy in order to gather children together to have discussions, read stories, sing songs etc. This article will support educators in how to manage a group time, knowing what to do during group time and strategies to use during group time.
-Group time isn’t just about reading stories and singing songs.
-It provides an opportunity of shared learning experiences.
+Within early childhood settings and as part of the daily routine, group time has become a teaching strategy in order to gather children together to have discussions, read stories, sing songs etc. The following article provides information on What Is Group Time, When To Have Group Time, What To Do During Group Time, Managing group Time and more.

 What Is Group Time?

 Group time is a scheduled (or unscheduled) time when the room educator and the children come together as a community of learners.
 To share thoughts and ideas, listen and converse with each other, participate in new learning experiences, introduce new concepts, read together, sing together and collaborate with one another.

 In a routine, group time can be used at the beginning of the day to provide information to children of what experiences and activities are on offer throughout the day and it also can be used at the end of the day to reflect back on the day’s events and to signify that the day has come to an end.

 Group time can also be used when children are not engaged in the activities on offer and seem to be getting bored or restless.
 During this time, having a spontaneous group time of playing a game such as duck duck goose or parachute games, will enable the children to focus their attention and give them a sense of belonging within the group.

 Group time needs to be more than reading a story, singing a few songs and playing a few group games just to get the children settled before transitioning to another activity.
 These can be incorporated within the group time however it shouldn't just end with these.
 Group time should be planned and thought out in advance.